 Emergency and Food Relief:

 The free-call Emergency Relief and Food Access Service has been set up to support you in identifying and applying for emergency relief.
-Contact us on 1800 979 777 from 9am – 5pm Monday to Friday.
+Contact us on 1800 979 777 from 9:30am – 5pm Monday to Friday (excluding public holidays).